 - Reports and achievements: visualizing goals and accomplishments;

 - Learning reminders: encouraging revisits;

 - EXP/streak earning: developing study habits;

 Role-playing games also inspired me to encourage students to empathise through storytelling.
 The heroes in these games are motivated by a desire to help others, to understand their struggles, and to gain experience in the process.
 Isn’t this similar to using design thinking to solve real-world problems?

 Gamification can be executed in more impressive ways, but it’s important to consider the extent of its use.
 We believe that a dialogue-based experience with fictional stories is the most user-friendly and achievable approach.

 Designing Interactive Questions

 Because this part is more challenging, it involves a better understanding of app patterns.
-I designed and detailed how each question type interacted and their limitations, making them simple to use on mobile devices and delivering dynamic content in various formats.
+I designed and detailed how each question type interacted and its limitations, making them simple to use on mobile devices and delivering dynamic content in various formats.